go-god/broker/readme.md

 # usage

-    For specific usage, refer to gpulsar test
+    For specific usage, refer to gpulsar/gredis test